cvoter/website-research-group/content/project/2022_UniversityStormwater/index.md

 - community
 # Add approx. year (as YYYY) that project started as date (used for sorting)
 date: 2022
+# Set draft to false after copying over for a new project (only template/blank remains draft)
+draft: false

 # NOT CHANGED for our projects, typically
-show_related: true
+show_related: false
 subtitle: ""
 show_date: false
 featured: false
-# Can set draft to true if don't want to appear yet in public view
-draft: false
 # Leave subtitle blank for projects
 subtitle: ""
 # Generally won't use the URLs, but instead will rely on show_related true to display related publications and presentations.
 However, exceptions may occur (e.g., CSLS video).